 - Eye signs, including periorbital swelling or erythema, displaced globe, visual changes, ophthalmoplegia.

 - Severe unilateral headache, bilateral frontal headache, or frontal swelling.

 An ENT specialist will perform nasal endoscopy, to identify any abnormal anatomy or pathology.
 A culture of any nasal discharge may be warranted for atypical infections.

 A CT scan of the paranasal sinuses would show the extent of the disease, as well as identifying complications (see below) and any underlying anatomical abnormalities.

 For severe infections or complications, admission might be necessary for treatment with oral steroids, intravenous antibiotics, and the consideration of surgery.

 Potential complications of acute rhinosinusitis include:

-- Preseptal cellulitis, orbital cellulitis, or abscesses (sinusitis is the commonest cause of orbital cellulitis and abscesses)
+- Peri-orbital cellulitis or abscess formation – sinusitis is the commonest cause of orbital cellulitis (Fig. 3) and abscesses

 - Osteomyelitis – infection invading the bone can eventually lead to penetration into the skull vault causing intracerebral complications